 Permissions in practice

 Individuals will retain the maximum role they’ve been given.
-For example, if an individual is assigned a manager role, but they’re part of a group with admin permissions, they will have admin permissions throughout Cortex.
+For example, if an individual is assigned a manager role, but they’re part of a team with admin permissions, they will have admin permissions throughout Cortex.

 Because permissions impact the ability to perform an action, but not visibility, if an individual doesn’t have the permission to perform a certain action, the option simply will not appear.
 Typically, admins and managers can perform functions that rely on third party integrations, while users and viewers are limited to data within Cortex.